alyssahernandez/tech-elevator-notes/feb03.md

 lowerCaseName == anotherName;
 ```

 The above code will return false.
 Although they have the same values, we've created two new string objects.
-That means that they have two different address to two similar objects.
+That means that they have two different addresses to two similar objects.
 That's where the `==` falls short.
 If we want to check if two variables contain the same *content*, it's better to use the `.equals()` method.
 This applies to reference types:

 ```java
 String lowerCaseName = new String("java");